evo-company/hiku/docs/guide/subgraph.rst

 above.

-:py:class:`~hiku.sources.graph.SubGraph` source :sup:`[10]` is used to refer to low-level edge.
-Low-level edge and it's high-level counterpart are basically refer to the same logical entity (`character`) and they share same unique identifiers (``character.id``), used to identify every instance of the entity.
+:py:class:`~hiku.sources.graph.SubGraph` source :sup:`[10]` is used to refer to low-level node.
+Low-level node and it's high-level counterpart are basically refer to the same logical entity (`character`) and they share same unique identifiers (``character.id``), used to identify every instance of the entity.